hashicorp/terraform-aws-terraform-enterprise/test/public-install/README.md

-# EXAMPLE: Deploying Terraform Enterprise Persona as Startup
+# TEST: Public Installation Terraform Enterprise

-## About this example
+## About this test

-This example functions as a reference for how to use this module to install Terraform Enterprise as a Startup Persona.
+This test for Terraform Enterprise as a Public Installation creates a TFE installation with the following traits.

-Traits of the Startup persona include:

 - Active/Active mode
 - a small VM machine type (m5.xlarge)